federicozappone/cmake_build_system/README.md

     │   └── test_matrix.cpp
     └── ...

-Go ahead and create more modules without worrying about cross dependencies.\
+Go ahead and create more modules without worrying about cross module or third-party packages dependencies.\
 You can also use the cloned packages in your modules without having to specify extra links or directories.

 Build the sandbox